nbarnabee/lmtya-my-character/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-LMTYA-My-Character is an API that allows you to search a database of characters.
-But what good is an empty database?
-That's where you come in, fellow RPG lover!
-Do you have a character (or characters) that you'd like to tell someone about?
-You grow the database, fulfill your need to talk about your character, get credited as a contributor, and increase your daily commit count on GitHub!
+LMTYA-My-Character is an API that allows you to search a database of RPG characters.
+Whose characters?  **Your** characters!

+That's right, fellow RPG lover!
+Do you have a character (or characters) that you are dying to tell someone about?
+Now you can!
+I would absolutely *love* to hear about your character!

+In return, you get to help grow the database, fulfill your need to talk about your favorite character, get credited as a contributor, and increase your daily commit count on GitHub!
 What's not to like?

 <!-- GETTING STARTED -->
 ## Getting Started